edraymundo/ytd/README.md

 YTD Widget that shows the year to date increase for a particular stock or index fund.
 You will need to setup your local webserver on the Mac and use Glimpse 2 to create the widget

+* Update
+Created a new version: index2.php.
+You only need Glimpse 2 for this version.

 * Get your own token for the API here: https://rapidapi.com/apidojo/api/yahoo-finance1?endpoint=apiendpoint_33e0cec5-0f8a-4f9f-a6dc-018e6762fbe7